 Two approaches are possible:

-2) Make new payment schedule using $68,782.18 on the day of the judgment in the Recurring Payments (Amortization) calculation.
-The schedule can also be saved and edited.
+2) Create a new payment schedule using the $51,068.54 balance on the day of the judgment in the Recurring Payments (Amortization) calculation.
+Interest will thus be charged on the interest, increasing the total amount due (more interest than in option1).
+The schedule can also be saved and edited over time.

 Late / unpaid salaries indexed according to an agreement

-Use the “Accrual by installment calculation”.
+Use the “Arrears” calculation.
 See the Late / unpaid Salaries, Rent, Alimony page.

 Late / unpaid and late rent

-Use the “Accrual by installment calculation”.
+Use the “Arrears” calculation.
 See the Late / unpaid Salaries, Rent, Alimony page.

 Hypothesis of a lump sum to be paid to the plaintiff instead of a structured settlement over time